Bangers (1995 film): Production

-The film had a working title Hibangers.
-When the writers found out that Sa Linggo nAPO Sila had an episode of the same title, it was shortened to Bangers to avoid confusion.
+The film had the working title Hibangers.
+When the writers found out that 'Sang Linggo nAPO Sila had a segment of the same title, it was shortened to Bangers to avoid confusion.
 This is the last film Andrew E. and Ana Roces paired up in until the 2020 film Pakboys Takusa and Roces' last film with Viva Films before her brief return to her home studio Regal Films.